Can I Get Fired for Calling in Sick?

 Example 2: Discrimination Based on Medical Condition

 An employee informs their employer of a chronic medical condition requiring intermittent sick leave for treatment.
-The employer expresses frustration and eventually terminates the employee, claiming the medical condition affects their job performance.
+The employer expresses frustration and eventually terminates the employee, citing the medical condition as affecting the employee's job performance.
 This could be a case of discrimination under FEHA.

 FAQs About Calling in Sick in California